BrendanCooney/the-ultimate-gamers-quiz/README.md

 Code Institute: Couning Timer

-Student Support Assisted me with solving the counter problem
+Student Support Assisted me with solving the counter problem and a styling a link as a button.

 My Tutor  Assisted me with resetting the score.